-To many, centerpin fishing seems like an extremely old fashioned fishing method.
-The long pole and centerpin reel take time to learn, but there are few fishing tactics that create more of a natural drift than “pinning”.
-If you’re a Steelhead angler, then it’d be in your best interest to learn how to pin.
-You’ll find yourself landing more fish than you would on quite a few other methods.
+To many, centerpin fishing seems like an extremely old-fashioned fishing method.
+The use of a longer rod, coupled with a centrepin reel, takes time to learn, but few fishing tactics create more of a natural drift than “pinning.”
+Learning to pin would be in your best interest if you’re a Steelhead angler.
+You’ll find yourself landing more fish than you would on several other methods.

 In this article, I will cover: